Grounds and Facilities poster

 DateWhat happens

-May 2024Free practice materials and further detail about the TMUA will be published (initial information is on the TMUA page here)
+May 2024Free practice materials and further detail about the TMUA are available on the ESAT-TMUA website (see the prepare page).

-16 or 17 October 2024You take the TMUA at a Pearson VUE test centre (you must use this sitting)
+16 or 17 October 2024Take the TMUA at a Pearson VUE test centre (you must use this sitting).
+See the test day information.

 Approx 6 weeks after